 Once you know your worm burden, and having spoken to your vet you agree you need to treat the livestock, what is the best way to treat for livestock health and to reduce impact on dung beetles?

 Any long-acting drugs should be avoided where possible.
-These drugs can create resistance and do not allow the animals immune system to become challenged during their efficacy.
+These drugs may create resistance and do not allow the animals immune system to become challenged during their efficacy.

-Clear wormers (Avermectins or Macrocyclic Lactones) have the least reported resistance and as such, we should be trying to protect them for use when necessary.
+Clear wormers (Avermectins or Macrocyclic Lactones) currently have the least reported resistance in sheep (the opposite is true in cattle) and as such, we should be trying to protect them for use when necessary.
 It can be tempting to use these products as a first line treatment because they are cheap, do not often require a second dose and have some residual activity but do you really need to?

 More comprehensive and up-to-date information on the type of wormers available, what they treat, and their withdrawals is available in the AHDB Parasite control guide.